johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 =========
 For our first task, we are going to use CodeScene to suggest which artifacts are in need of refactoring.

-To do this, select the "Code" menu on the left side, and then the "Hotspots" submenu.
+To do this, select the "**Code**" menu on the left side, and then the "**Hotspots**" submenu.
 In this visualization, the hotspots are artifacts with a lot of commit activities (i.e., they change a lot during the software evolution and maintenance).
-On that visualization, you can check the tab on Refactoring Targets.
+On that visualization, you can check the tab on **Refactoring Targets**.
 Look at the recommended refactoring targets.

-If you select a specific file in this visualization (or the Hotspots view), on the right it will display more details.
+If you select a specific file in this visualisation (or the hotspots visualisation), on the right, it will display more details.
+When you scroll down to the details section, you can see a few actions.
+They include Review, Source code, and X-ray.
+Check out these options and see for yourself what information CodeScene can provide.

-Scroll down in the details view to explore the four **Actions** buttons: **View Code**, **X-ray**, **Trends**, and **Code Review**.
-Check those four options and see for yourself what information CodeScene can provide to support strategic refactoring.
+Also, notice that, for some files, CodeScene highlights other coupled files.
+Explore these code couplings as well.

 > _As you perform this task, keep in mind the pattern **"Most Valuable First" (OORP, p.29)** — prioritize refactoring opportunities that offer the highest benefit or reduce the most risk._